 Criminality aside and despite the damage that Thomas Fitzpatrick’s stunts could have caused, his superb flying capabilities were still what everyone wanted to talk about.

 “It was a wonder – you had to be a great flier to put that thing down so close to everything,” said Hartling.
 Mostly forgotten amid the long and extensive history of New York City, Fitzpatrick’s stunts have yet to be matched, and given the extent of aviation security around the city after the September 11th terrorist attacks, they likely never will be.

-As for Fitzpatrick himself, he worked as a steamfitter for 51 years, settling down with his wife, Helen, and their three sons in Washington Township, New Jersey.
-He died on Sept.
-14, 2009, at the age of 79.
+As for Thomas Fitzpatrick himself, he worked as a steamfitter for 51 years, settling down with his wife, Helen, and their three sons in Washington Township, New Jersey.
+He died on September 14, 2009, at the age of 79.

 Now that you’ve caught up on the story of Thomas Fitzpatrick’s two drunken landings on the streets of New York City, witness the horrifying death of tightrope walker Karl Wallenda, then, meet Richard Bong, America’s best fighter pilot of World War II who downed 40 planes before dying in a simple training mission.